microsoft/pxt-arcade/docs/courses/csintro1/intro/birthday-algorithm.md

 ## Algorithm

-An Algorithm is series of steps, decisions and/or formulas.
+An Algorithm is series of steps, decisions and / or formulas.
 Some common examples include:

 * Cooking recipes
 * Map directions to an address